iits-consulting/otc-terraform-template/README.md

 </td>
 <td valign="top">

-You build a CCE Kubernetes cluster on OTC with OpenTofu, and then ArgoCD takes over and deploys the applications from your own Git repository.
+You build a CCE Kubernetes cluster on T Cloud Public with OpenTofu, and then ArgoCD takes over and deploys the applications from your own Git repository.
 The same approach also works with FluxCD.

 OpenTofu sets up the cluster platform (Traefik, cert-manager, Kyverno, storage classes,